davatorium/rofi/doc/rofi-theme.5.markdown

 ```
    padding: 10%;
 ```
-On a full-hd (1920x1080) monitor defines a padding of 192 pixels on the left and right side and 108 pixels on the top and bottom.
+On a full-HD (1920x1080) monitor, it defines a padding of 192 pixels on the left and right side and 108 pixels on the top and bottom.

 ## Padding